 Online Form (myViterbi)

 DEN Course Petition (On Campus Students)

 Transfer to CS:

 - Important: There is no longer an internal transfer process for new students.
 New students must apply directly to the CS program via the Viterbi Graduate Admissions Office.
 Students without an academic background in CS must apply for the Master of Science in Computer Science (Scientists and Engineers), which is a full-time 2 year, 37 unit program.

-- Ph.D. students or other current Viterbi students seeking to add a 2nd M.S. should contact a CS Advisor for details.
+Viterbi Ph.D. students seeking to add a M.S. in Computer Science should contact a CS Advisor for details.